Bayesian Learning via Q-Exponential Process: THE -EXPONENTIAL PROCESS

 Both Besov and Q-EP are valid stochastic processes stemming from the $q$-exponential distribution $\pi_q$.
-They are both designed to generalize GP to have sharper regularization (through $q$) but Q-EP has advantages in specifying correlation structure and making prediction.
+They are both designed to generalize GP to have sharper regularization (through $q$) but Q-EP has advantages in 1) the capability of specifying correlation structure directly and 2) the tractable prediction formula.